temporalio/documentation/docs/php/testing.md

 $factory->run();
 ```

-You can test Workflows by running them with a WorkflowClient like this:
+You can test Workflows by running them with a Workflow Client like this:

 ```php
 final class SimpleWorkflowTestCase extends TestCase